As holiday season approaches, getting your business into shape before you go is vital.

 Our Practice Management Director, Linda Carrington, has taken a look at 5 ways we’ve helped our customers to cut down the paperwork in their growing businesses.

 As your business grows, so does the paperwork.
-Or does it?
+Dealing with and retrieving accounting information is often a major bug bear to business owners who feel time strapped at the best of times.
 Here are five things we’ve introduced to our customers which have saved them time and hassle as their businesses grow:

 Typing in details from your supplier invoices.
 Rifling around to find a receipt from a business trip a couple of months back.
 These used to be every day activities in business, but they absolutely do not have to be now.

 Automated data entry means using a simple app or forwarding your invoices by email.
 Machine learning means that after the first item from a supplier has been correctly coded, the data can be pushed straight to your accounting system.
 A few years ago, the cost of doing this might have been prohibitive for smaller organisations.
 Now it’s realistic for businesses of all sizes.

 Going paper free is a lovely side effect!

 If you have a loyal customer base or members who pay monthly, setting up Direct Debit arrangements is simpler than it seems.